Am I Mediocre? The Truth Most People Don’t Want to Face

 - A dramatic transformation

-- A single breakthrough moment
+- One breakthrough moment

 In reality: